NinelK/CopulaGP/README.md

 Both greedy and heuristic algorithms perform well on synthetic data (see tests/integration).
 The bivariate models can be then organised into a C-Vine.
 A number of methods for computing information measures (e.g. vine.entropy, vine.inputMI) are implemented.
-For a complete description of our method, see:
+For a complete description of our method, see our pre-print (link below).

-To reproduce the results in the preprint exactly, use 'Figures' branch.

 # Installing the package